TharmiganK/ballerina-http-load-testing/README.md

 A comprehensive load testing framework for Ballerina HTTP passthrough services with configurable SSL and HTTP versions.

+> **📋 Migration Note**: This framework has been updated to use **h2load** instead of JMeter for better performance, easier installation, and faster CI/CD execution.

 ## Project Structure

 ```bash